New to QKS: year 6 families

 Head of Year 7: Miss Kerr email@example.com

-Mrs Holliday Miss Kerr
+Ms Holliday Miss Kerr

 A very warm welcome to The Queen Katherine School.

 Your child’s transition to secondary school should be a positive and exciting experience and it is our job to make the process as smooth as possible.
 During this time of social distancing, this is understandably more challenging but please be assured that we are working hard to adapt our transition programme under the circumstances.

 Moving to secondary school is an important milestone in your child’s life and it is important to get it right.
 At QKS, we will support your child to become more independent and provide the opportunities for them to discover what kind of person they are and who they want to be.

 It is normal to feel a bit anxious about the transition to secondary school – anything unfamiliar can cause worry.
 If you have any queries, please do not hesitate to contact Ms Holliday using the email link above and she will get back to you as soon as she can (this may take slightly longer during lockdown).

 We have had to make changes to our transition programme this year; please read our transition questions during lockdown document for more information (this has also been sent to you via Edulink).